 Additionally, specialization, work setting, and years of experience can significantly impact earning potential.
 Understanding these variables can help occupational therapists strategically plan their careers for long-term financial and professional growth.
 Exploring job opportunities in high-demand states can provide excellent stability and career advancement prospects.

-In this blog, we will investigate the highest paying states for occupational therapists, the most critical factors affecting occupational therapist salary, the occupational therapist job market, and how to improve your career prospects that can affect your salary.
-So, let’s get started.
+In this blog, we will cover the highest-paying states for occupational therapists, the most crucial factors affecting salaries, the occupational therapist job market, and how to improve your career prospects, which can affect your salary.

 Where occupational therapists earn the most: Top five States